mikezulugolf/fiddlersazscan/README.md

         request 008 from=14:38:28.332092 to=14:38:28.347691 duration=     15.599 ms CONNECT srvxxxxxxxx
         ....

-a simple "sort -n -r -k 6 output.txt | head -20" tells you what the top 20 of the recorded requests.
+A simple "sort -n -r -k 6 output.txt | head -20" tells you what the top 20 of the recorded requests.

 I hope you find it as useful in problem determination as several of my support colleagues did.